BIMrxLAB/Forge4Blazor/README.md

 </NavLink>
 ~~~

-Here's how the ForeViewer razor component is used in the html markup:
+Here's how the ForgeViewer razor component is used in the html markup:
 ~~~c#
 <ForgeViewerComponent id="id1"
                         style="position: relative; height: calc(100% - 100px); width: calc(100% - 0px);"